Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ----------|-----------|-------
 environmentCode | yes | aoi
 location | yes | westus
-pipelineName | yes | Allowed values: custom-vision-model, custom-vision-model-v2
+pipelineName | no | Allowed values: custom-vision-model, custom-vision-model-v2
 envTag | no | synapse\-\<environmentCode\>

-# Preparing to execute the script
+## Preparing to execute the script

 Before executing the script one would need to login to azure using `az` cli and set the correct subscription in which they want to provision the resources.